jet/propulsion/DOCUMENTATION.md

 ### Relationships between data established via projections or reactions

 The preceding section lays out why building projections that assume a global order of events and then traversing them serially can be harmful to throughput while also tending to make operations and/or deployment more problematic.
-Not only that; frequently the complexity of the processing escalates beyond that of the superficially simple initial logic as you implement batching and other such optimizations.
+A more significant concern is that invariably the complexity of a system's projection processing escalates beyond that of the superficially simple initial logic as you implement batching and other such optimizations.

-Nonetheless, there will invariably be parent-child relationships within data and it's processing.
+Nonetheless, there will inevitably be parent-child relationships within data and it's processing.
 These tend to group into at least the following buckets:
 - foreign key relationships reflecting data dependencies intrinsic to being able to serve queries from a read model
-- data that feeds into an overall data processing flow which is reliant on that dependent data being in place to yield a correct or meaningful result
+- triggering inputs that feed into an overall data processing flow which is reliant on that dependent data being in place to yield a correct or meaningful result

-The ideal/trivial situation is of course to manage both the Parent and Child information within a single stream; in such cases the stream level ordering guarantee will be sufficient to guard against 'child' data being rendered or operated on without its parent being present directly.
+The ideal/trivial solution is to manage both the Parent and Child information within a single stream; in such cases the stream level ordering guarantee will be sufficient to guard against 'child' data being rendered or operated on without its parent being present directly.

 The following sections describe strategies that can be applied where this is not possible.